ernopp/but-ser/README.md

 What the hell does this term mean?

-You're new to crypto twitter, take this slang dictionary, you'll need it:
+You're new to crypto twitter, take this slang dictionary, you'll need it.

 ## Credits

-Big up to [@punk6529](https://twitter.com/punk6529) whose [awesome thread](https://twitter.com/punk6529/status/1433002033242595338) supplies most of the content here.
+**Big up to [@punk6529](https://twitter.com/punk6529) whose [awesome thread](https://twitter.com/punk6529/status/1433002033242595338) supplies most of the content here.**

 ## Contributions

 The idea is that this repo stays up to date as we (I) add more terms as they emerge.
-So don't hesitiate to PR, we got dis!
+So **don't hesitiate to submit PRs**, we got dis!

 ---

-# Here we go:

 ## Alpha

 Outperformance vs the beta (market average)

-_"Free alpha: buy X"_
+_"Zhu Su is dropping so much free alpha this week"_

 ## Aped